adamaaronson/adamaaronson.github.io/_crosswords/jigglemode.md

 It's about time for another themeless crossword!
 This is a pretty standard-looking themeless grid, but there should be some Certified Fresh™ content all throughout.

-In other news, I just voted in my very first general election!
-It felt so gratifying to exercise my civil duty, and I highly recommend that you do the same if you haven't already.
+In other news, this past week I voted in my very first general election!
+It felt so gratifying to exercise my civic duty, and I highly recommend that you do the same if you haven't already.
 And if you can, don't wait until Election Day—[this video](https://youtu.be/gWpdkmKMjeA) lays out some great reasons why.
 Among the candidates I was excited to vote for is this puzzle's very own 36-Down!

 Enjoy the puzzle, and give this a listen while you solve!
 I've been *obsessed* with [this Cory Wong album](https://open.spotify.com/album/7BWRgbyTOEjtPyVUnTxwj8?si=k12v3e6ESO2vAresLsJBgg) since it came out on Friday:<br/>